dustming/basinmaker/README.md

 ## Example to post processing existing lake-river routing structure

+* The application procedure to part of the existing lake-river routing structure can be found in [here](https://github.com/dustming/basinmaker/tree/master/examples/extract_part_of_existing_lake_river_routing_structure)

 * The application procedure to simplify an existing lake-river routing structure by increasing catchments minimum drainage area can be found in [here](https://github.com/dustming/basinmaker/tree/master/examples/simplify_existing_routing_product_by_drainage_area)